raycast/utils/docs/utils-reference/react-hooks/useJSON.md

 - `options.fileName` is the name of the file where the JSON content will be cached.
 By default, `cache.json` will be used.
 - `options.folder` the folder where to cache the JSON.
 By default, `environment.supportPath` will be used.
 - `options.pageSize` the amount of items to fetch at a time.
 By default, 20 will be used
+- `options.transform` is a function called with each object encountered while streaming.
+The result of this function is what will be passed to `options.filter`.
+Note that the hook will revalidate every time the filter function changes, so you need to use [useCallback](https://react.dev/reference/react/useCallback) to make sure it only changes when it needs to.
 - `options.filter` is a function called with each object encountered while streaming.
 If it returns `true`, the object will be kept, otherwise it will be discarded.
 Note that the hook will revalidate every time the filter function changes, so you need to use [useCallback](https://react.dev/reference/react/useCallback) to make sure it only changes when it needs to.

 Including the [useCachedPromise](./useCachedPromise.md)'s options: